Shaun W. Lee Monahan Family Associate Professor of Rare and Neglected Diseases

 It is our primary research goal to gain a better understanding of the biosynthetic mechanisms underlying bacteriocin production.
 Our focus is on a particular class of bacteriocins that use a conserved mechanism of posttranslational modification to produce the active toxin.
 One important member of this family is the highly active cytolysin Streptolysin S (SLS), an important virulence factor produced by the human pathogen Group A Streptococcus pyogenes (GAS).
 GAS is a leading human pathogen causing common infections such as pharyngitis and impetigo, as well as invasive syndromes such as necrotizing fasciitis and toxic shock syndrome.
 Gene clusters that resemble the SLS biosynthesis complex are present in several important human pathogens, such as E. coli, Staphylococcus aureus, Listeria monocytogenes, and Clostridium botulinum.
 Importantly, this class of peptide antibiotics are produced ribosomally, and thus will be amenable to genetic engineering strategies.
 Furthermore, inhibitors of the posttranslational modifying enzymes will offer new targets for drugs which could be effective against a variety of pathogens.
 Efforts in our laboratory involve important multidisciplinary avenues – chemical approaches for structural identification of bacteriocins, large-scale screening methods to identify active antibiotic candidates, as well as molecular and microbiology-based approaches to better understand how microorganisms biosynthesize and utilize these bacteriocins.

-- Postdoctoral Fellow, University of California, San Diego
+- Postdoctoral Fellow, University of California, San Diego, CA

 - Bao YJ, Liang Z, Booyjzsen C, Mayfield JA, Li Y, Lee SW, Ploplis VA, Song H, Castellino FJ.
 Unique Genomic Arrangements in an Invasive Serotype M23 Strain of Streptococcus pyogenes that Induce Hypervirulence.
 2014.
 J Bacteriology 196(23):4089-102.